classgraph/classgraph/classgraph-vfs/README.md

 }
 ```

-`getEntry` returns null if there is no such entry.
-There are four ways to read one, differing only
+`getEntry` returns null if there is no *readable* entry with that name: for a directory the name may
+not exist, may name a directory rather than a file, may name a file the process has no permission to
+read, or may point outside the root once `..` sections are resolved; for a jarfile or a module it may
+not exist, or may be an entry this root does not report — an encrypted entry, an entry stored with an
+unsupported compression method, or an entry hidden by a newer multi-release version of itself.
+Null
+does not say which, so test for the file directly if the difference matters.
+There are four ways to
-in what you get back and who has to release it.
+read an entry, differing only in what you get back and who has to release it.

 `entry.open()` streams the content, so a large entry never has to be held in memory.
 The stream is
 yours to close: